chef-boneyard/push-jobs-cookbook/README.md

 # Usage

-Set the appropriate attributes and include the default recipe in a node's run list.
-The URL to the package to install and its SHA256 checksum are required so the package may be retrieved.
+Include the default recipe in a node's run list.
+On Windows, the URL to the package to install and its SHA256 checksum are required so the package may be retrieved.
 For example:

-    node.set['push_jobs']['package_url'] = "http://www.example.com/pkgs/opscode-push-jobs-client_1.0.1-1.ubuntu.12.04_amd64.deb"
+    node.set['push_jobs']['package_url'] = "http://www.example.com/pkgs/opscode-push-jobs-client-windows-1.1.5-1.windows.msi"
     node.set['push_jobs']['package_checksum'] = "a-sha256-checksum"

-In order for the push jobs to be used, a whitelist of job names and their commands must be set in the configuration file.
-This is automatically generated from the attribute `node['push_jobs']['whitelist']`.
-This attribute must be a Hash.
-For
+Set a whitelist of job names and their commands in the configuration file.
+This is automatically generated from the `node['push_jobs']['whitelist']` attribute Hash, such as:
-example:

     node.set['push_jobs']['whitelist'] = {
       "chef-client" => "chef-client",